 The vast majority of SCI victims are males (80 percent) around 40 years old (average age, 40.2 years).
 Motor vehicle accidents cause the most spinal cord injuries (42.1 percent), followed by falls (26.7 percent) and violence (primarily gunshot wounds).
 Although there is a great deal of media attention given to spinal cord injuries sustained by professional athletes, sports injuries are the fourth leading cause for SCI (7.6 percent).

-Spinal cord injuries sustained in car accidents are often further complicated by other injuries, such as traumatic brain injuries (TBI), which make treating SCI more costly, time consuming and complex.
+Spinal cord injuries sustained in car accidents are often further complicated by other injuries, such as traumatic brain injuries (TBI), which make treating SCI more costly, time-consuming and complex.

 Quality of Life and Treatment Costs for Spinal Cord Injuries

-Although there has been considerable advancement in the treatment of SCI over the past several decades, quality of life and treatment modalities for SCI victims still have a long way to go.
+Although there has been a considerable advancement in the treatment of SCI over the past several decades, quality of life and treatment modalities for SCI victims still have a long way to go.

 Most people who sustain spinal cord injuries report being employed at the time of their injury (57.5 percent), but only 11.5 percent of the injured have returned to work one year after their accidents.
 Twenty years to thirty years after a spinal cord injury, only 35 percent of SCI victims report being able to return to similar levels of employment.
 This means that spinal cord injuries take a serious toll on a victim’s emotional and physical well-being, and also impact their lifetime earning capabilities.

-This is one reason why it is vitally important for SCI victims to contact knowledgeable, experienced personal injury attorneys following their injury accidents, so that they can recover the maximum benefits and compensation.
+This is one reason why it is vitally important for SCI victims to contact knowledgeable, experienced personal injury attorneys following their injury accidents so that they can recover the maximum benefits and compensation.
 Having a skilled personal injury attorney will help SCI victims receive proper settlements from their insurance companies or other parties involved, and allow the injured victim to focus on their recovery, not spend time battling with claims adjustors, their insurance company or attorneys.

 The treatment costs associated with SCI are staggering.
 According to the Christopher Reeve Foundation, most SCI victims are hospitalized for approximately 12 days (acute care units) following their accidents.
 Then, they spend an additional 37 days in skilled rehabilitation hospitals.
 Of those patients who return home, close to 90 percent are discharged to private homes.
-Approximately 6 percent of SCI patients will never again live in the comfort of their own homes, and are discharged to skilled nursing facilities.
+Approximately 6 percent of SCI patients will never again live in the comfort of their own homes and are discharged to skilled nursing facilities.

 Depending on the location of the injury and the age of the victim when the SCI is sustained, the lifetime costs of a SCI vary greatly.
 For example, the Christopher Reeve Foundation reports that lifetime costs for SCI victims with incomplete motor function on any level can range from 1 million to 1.5 million dollars.
 For more severe SCI (High Tetraplegia (C1-C4), Low Tetraplegia (C5-C8), Paraplegia), lifetime costs can range anywhere from 1 million to upwards of 4.5 million dollars.
 The cost of medical care in the first year after an SCI alone can skyrocket past one million dollars, depending on the severity of the injury and the age of the victim.